-Trading is a chain of business process of buying, taking delivery of goods bought, making proper arrangements for their storage and issuing them on sale, etc. The function of audit, in this background, is to ensure that there is no leakage of goods or cash; also that the goods that are purchased have been received and are of the type dealt in the firm, the prices are normal and the goods have been duly accounted for.
+Trading is a chain of business process of buying, taking delivery of goods bought, making proper arrangements for their storage and issuing them on sale, etc. The function of audit, in this background, is to ensure that there is no leakage of goods or cash; also that the goods that are purchased have been received and are of the type dealt in by the firm, the prices are normal and the goods have been duly accounted for.
 It is, therefore, the duty of the auditors to see that the trading establishment, the accounts of which he is called upon to audit, has devised a system of internal control as a safeguard against the losses that may arise out of the foregoings.
-This he performs reviewing the system.
+This he performs by reviewing the system.
 The principal features of such a system are briefly outlined below.

 Buying : Buying should be a function independent of receiving, storage and despatching.
-There should exist a proper a procedure for buying, as regards who shall authorise a purchase, on what basis purchases are to be made, from whom to buy and in what quantity, etc. The goods, if possible, should be purchased a separate Purchase Department.
+There should exist a proper a procedure for buying, as regards who shall authorise a purchase, on what basis purchases are to be made, from whom to buy and in what quantity, etc. The goods, if possible, should be purchased by a separate Purchase Department.
 The department should be constantly receiving information as regards prices prevailing in different supply centres and have knowledge as regards the allowance, if any, that should be made, the price of every commodity prevailing in one centre as compared to that in another on consideration of freight, quality and other allied factors.
-The buying department should maintain an up-to-date list of suppliers and manufacturers of various commodities, dealt in the concern with a note on their usual terms of trade and past performance.
+The buying department should maintain an up-to-date list of suppliers and manufacturers of various commodities, dealt in by the concern with a note on their usual terms of trade and past performance.
 In respect of commodities or brands which are not so well known in the market, it is desirable that the view of the Sales Department should be obtained before an order is placed for purchase of such commodities or brands.
 It would also be prudent to avoid bulk purchase of such commodities/brands until consumer acceptance is evident.
 For purchasing such commodities, there should be a system of inviting quotations from a number of suppliers or manufacturers.
 When the purchase department decides to place an order for the purchase of commodities or goods, a purchase order, preferably standardised, should be prepared in quadruplicate; it should specify the name of the supplier, the goods ordered with specifications as to quantity, quality, source, etc. the date of supply and the price agreed to.
 It should also specify the other terms about delivery, freight, insurance, etc. One copy of the Purchase Order should be forwarded to the Accounts Department and another to the Receiving Department.
 If the order has been placed on the basis of a sample, the sample should also be forwarded to the Receiving Department.
-The purchase order forms should be prenumbered and the internal reference number should be given to identify the purchase indent sent the Stock Department.
-Any purchase which is initiated on indent of any section other than the Stock section, should be authorised the concerned departmental head and manager.
+The purchase order forms should be prenumbered and the internal reference number should be given to identify the purchase indent sent by the Stock Department.
+Any purchase which is initiated on indent of any section other than the Stock section, should be authorised by the concerned departmental head and manager.

 Receipt of goods : The responsibility for the receipt of all incoming goods should be centralised in a separate department.
 The responsibilities of the Receiving Department should be the following :

-- Verifying all receipts as to the quality and quantity comparison with the copy of the purchase order issued the Purchase Department and the forwarding challan of the supplier.
+- Verifying all receipts as to the quality and quantity by comparison with the copy of the purchase order issued by the Purchase Department and the forwarding challan of the supplier.
 The goods should be checked for damage, leakage, etc.

 - Entering the goods immediately on receipt in the Goods Inward or Goods Received Book.